 Drug resistance is occurring everywhere in the world, and the problem is increasing.
 A growing list of infections-such as pneumonia, tuberculosis, and typhoid-are becoming harder, and sometimes impossible, to treat as available antibiotics become less effective.
-Each year, at least 700,000 people die from drug-resistant infections, and that number is expected to rise to 10 million deaths per year by 2050 if nothing is done to reverse course.
+In 2019, 1.27 million people died from drug-resistant infections, and that number is expected to rise to 10 million deaths per year by 2050 if nothing is done to reverse course.
 Without urgent, coordinated action, we are heading for a post-antibiotic era in which common infections will once again kill people.